Stamford Aggravated Assault Lawyer

 Common Felony Aggravated Assault Arrests

 Assault in the basic form and in additional specific statutory forms are all considered felony offenses.
-Stamford aggravated assault lawyers have seen the following various factors escalate an assault offense:
+Stamford aggravated assault attorneys have seen the following various factors escalate an assault offense:

 - Use of a gun or other deadly weapon